Dairy farming in Canada: Supply management

-The government of Canada put in place a supply management system during the early 1970's as an effort to reduce the surplus in production that had become common in the 1950s and 1960s and to "ensure" a fair return for farmers.
-Supply management is a shared jurisdiction between the Federal and Provincial governments.
-There is the Canada-wide Canadian Dairy Commission, composed mostly of dairy farmers, while in Ontario there is the Dairy Farmers of Ontario.
-Other provinces also have similar local boards.
+The government of Canada put in place a supply management system during the early 1970s as an effort to reduce the surplus in production that had become common in the 1950s and 1960s and to ensure a fair return for farmers.
+Supply management is a shared jurisdiction between the federal and provincial governments.
+The Canadian Dairy Commission provides a framework for dairy policy at the federal level, while provinces have their own marketing board organizations, such as Ontario's Dairy Farmers of Ontario.

 In 1983, the National Milk Marketing Plan came into effect to control supply, setting guidelines for calculating Market Sharing Quota.
 This agreement is between the federal and provincial powers.
 The Milk Marketing Plan was created to replace the Comprehensive Milk Marketing Agreement, which was initially established in 1971.
 By 1983, every province except Newfoundland had signed onto the Milk Marketing Agreement.
 Following dairy, a national supply management system was implemented for eggs in 1972, turkey in 1974, chicken in 1978 and chicken hatching eggs in 1986.